Kxnrl/modsharp-public/docfx/docs/en-us/examples/writing-sharp-extensions.md

 # Writing ModSharp Extensions

-> [!CAUTION]
+> [!WARNING]
 > This is a high-risk operation.
-You need to have a thorough understanding of what you are writing, otherwise it is easy to crash your server!
+You need to have sufficient understanding of what you are writing!

 The questions are the same as those in [Module API](./module-api.md):

-1. Do you need your components to be used across projects?
+1. Do you need to share code?
-   - Yes: Extension/Shared
+   - ✔️: Extension / Module Shared API
-   - No: Ignore this directly
+   - ❌: No need to worry

-2. Do your components require shared memory (e.g., if Plugin A registers something, Plugin B cannot register the same)?
+2. Do you need data interaction?
-   - Yes: Module API
+   - ✔️: Module Shared API
-   - No: Extension
+   - ❌: Extension

 If you are absolutely sure there will be no issues, then you can write the extension package.